rpellerin/rpellerin.github.io/content/raspberry-pi-the-ultimate-guide.md

         :::bash
         sudo raspi-config

     You should not expand the filesystem, neither change the user password cause we'll delete the *pi* user anyway.
-However, you should change the boot options (select choice B2) and the internationalisation options to English (UTF-8) (same for the environment locale, do not use C.UTF-8).
+However, you should change the system options (wait for network at boot).
+You might change the internationalisation options to English (UTF-8), but it's the same as running `dpkg-reconfigure locales`.
 If you want to change the timezone and keyboard layout, plug in a keyboard on the Pi and do it from that keyboard.
 Change overscan if you see black bars.
 Change the hostname if you want.
 Finally, adjust memory split (128MB is sufficient for 1080p videos).
 Then, reboot.
 And log in back using the *pi* user.

 5. You should probably remove the ability to run "root" commands without typing pi’s password.